andrewcooke/pytyp/pytyp.rst

 .. [#] Where it matters, I am discussing only Python 3.

-However, the attributes associated with an object are not fixed — it is possible to modify objects through various mechanisms (including meta-classes and direct manipulation of the underlying dictionaries) — and the language runtime does not use the object's class to guide execution [#]_.
+However, the attributes associated with an object are not fixed — it is possible to modify objects through various mechanisms (including metaclasses and direct manipulation of the underlying dictionaries) — and the language runtime does not use the object's class to guide execution [#]_.
 Instead, **each operation succeeds or fails depending on whether any necessary